Zhengyu-Huang/Operator-Learning/README.md

 Each application has one folder, which includes the PDE solver and different NN training folders including `PCA`,  `DeepONet`, `PARA` and `FNO`.

-    Data : Different PDE solvers used to generate data are  in `src` folder,  `NN-Data-Par.jl` will generate data; Data are stored on Caltech data center (www).
+    Data : Different PDE solvers used to generate data are  in `src` folder,  `NN-Data-Par.jl` will generate data;

-    Neural network: Implementation of different neural network architectures are in `nn/mynn.py`,  the training/test script are in different folders with `learnXXX.py` and `evalXXX.py`.
+    Neural network: Implementation of different neural network architectures are in `nn/mynn.py`,
+    the training/test script are in different folders with `learnXXX.py` and `evalXXX.py`.

     Results: `Map-Plot.jl` draws worst and median cases, and test errors are in `Data-NN-Plot.jl`